Der Kommissar (song): Background

 The music of "Der Kommissar" was written by producer Robert Ponger and intended for Reinhold Bilgeri.
-After Bilgeri rejected it, as he felt the song was too soft, Falco reworked it by adding his text to the partly mixed down instrumental track.
+After Bilgeri rejected it, as he felt the song was too soft, Falco reworked it for his 1982 album Einzelhaft by adding his text to the partly mixed down instrumental track.

 Falco would have preferred to release "Helden von heute" as the main side (A-side), because the melody hook of "Der Kommissar" seemed too similar to the bass hook of Rick James' "Super Freak" from which Ponger had borrowed it after its release earlier in 1981, but the record company wanted "Der Kommissar" to be on the A-side, because they felt it had more potential.
 The record company decided on a Y- vs. X-side release for Austria and an A-side for Germany, which was vindicated when "Der Kommissar" reached No. 1 in both countries in January 1982.
 After this success, Falco's management decided to release "Der Kommissar" (as an A-side) in other countries as well.

-The song recorded for other side of the record, the pop-rock "Helden von heute" ("heroes of today"), is a tribute to David Bowie's "Heroes".
-It was recorded in Berlin; Falco claimed in an interview that he went to Berlin to follow the "tracks" left there by Bowie, with his albums "Heroes" and Low.
+The song recorded for other side of the record, the pop-rock "Helden von heute" ("Heroes of Today"), is a tribute to David Bowie's "Heroes".
+It was recorded in Berlin; Falco stated in an interview that he went to Berlin to follow the "tracks" left there by Bowie, with his albums "Heroes" and Low.

 Commercial performance

 The song reached No. 74 on the US Cashbox chart in 1983, while failing to chart on the US Billboard Hot 100 or on the UK Singles Chart.
-Falco would break through with major hits in those countries two albums later, with "Rock Me Amadeus" and "Vienna Calling" in 1986.
+Falco would break through with major hits in those countries two albums later, with the Falco 3 singles "Rock Me Amadeus" and "Vienna Calling" in 1986.
 Updated remixes of "Der Kommissar" were released by Falco in 1991, 1998, and posthumously in 2008.